SomarixCore/SomarixOS/README.md

 ## Welcome!

 This is "SomarixOS!"
-A Console Launcher Theme inspired by the upcomming [IISU Launcher](https://iisu.network/) This theme will include essentials like Background Themes, Icons, & BGM (Coming soon!)
-For dual screen support there will also be thumbnails for bottom screen support!
+A Console Launcher Theme inspired by the [IISU Launcher](https://iisu.network/) This theme will include essentials like Background Themes, Icons, & BGM For dual screen support there will also be thumbnails for bottom screen support!

 ## Avalible Now
 Wave 1 of Icons is now realased which includes